-A 5G SIM encompasses all form factors available (removable SIM, M2M SIM, 5G eSIM).
+A 5G SIM encompasses all form factors (removable SIM, IoT SIM, 5G eSIM).

 Challenges for 5G operators

-In order to help to deliver the full 5G promise to enterprises and users, trust is increasingly perceived as a pervasive transversal factor to be added to a mandatory trust-by-design virtualized 5G architecture.
+To help deliver the full 5G promise to enterprises and users, trust is increasingly perceived as a pervasive transversal factor added to a mandatory trust-by-design virtualized 5G architecture.

 But a certain number of legal and security concerns arise:

 - User privacy management is nowadays increasingly seen as crucial in a digitalized society.
-This reality hurts mobile operators in the thing most dear to them with respect to their relationship with their users: reputation, and thus trust.
-In particular, mobile subscriber identity is at stake (i.e. International Mobile Subscriber Identity, aka IMSI, used to identify the user of a mobile network and a unique identification associated with all mobile networks): thanks to IMSI catcher equipment, IMSIs can be easily misused to locate, trace individuals and collect data.
+This reality hurts mobile operators most dear to them concerning their relationship with their users: reputation and, thus, trust.
+In particular, mobile subscriber identity is at stake (i.e., International Mobile Subscriber Identity, aka IMSI, used to identify the user of a mobile network and a unique identification associated with all mobile networks): thanks to IMSI catcher equipment, IMSIs can be easily misused to locate, trace individuals and collect data.

-→ Definition: An IMSI catcher (or Stingray) is an intrusive piece of technology, that acts as a false base station, able to locate and track all mobile phones that are switched on in a certain area.
-It does this by ‘pretending’ to be a mobile phone tower - tricking your phone into connecting to the IMSI catcher, and then revealing your personal details without your knowledge.
+→ Definition: An IMSI catcher (or Stingray) is an intrusive technology that acts as a false base station to locate and track all mobile phones switched on in a particular area.
+It does this by ‘pretending’ to be a mobile phone tower - tricking your phone into connecting to the IMSI catcher and then revealing your personal details without your knowledge.
 Source: Privacy International.

-The full anonymization of the end-to-end subscriber identity is required (i.e. from mobile equipment to core network): it can be imposed on mobile operators by stringent regulations (e.g. GDPR, ePrivacy Regulation) or implemented by mobile operators as part of their own security policy or strategy.
+The complete anonymization of the end-to-end subscriber identity is required (i.e., from mobile equipment to core network): it can be imposed on mobile operators by stringent regulations (e.g., GDPR, ePrivacy Regulation, aka ePR) or implemented by mobile operators as part of their own security policy or strategy.

-- Current mobile security architectures mainly rely on the secrecy of mobile operators’ network authentication elements (i.e. the operator’s network access authentication algorithm and long term secret-key credentials used for mutual authentication of users onto their mobile networks).
-Such information can be unexpectedly exposed via hacking attacks (e.g. by state intelligence agencies or other actors) or accidental breaches during exchanges between the mobile operators and their providers.
-This vulnerability can sometimes lead to communication spying, SIM cloning and other unwanted activities.
-Should the mobile operator believe that this sensitive data is compromised or suspected of being compromised, it can be forced to change its network authentication algorithm and/or physically replace end-users’ SIM cards.
-Such actions are damaging to the user experience, they result in SIM card renewal costs, and eventually lead to loss of trust and reputation of the mobile operator.
-Hence mobile operators must be able to maintain a cyber-resilient environment in case of attack by restoring a trusted security level over the entire SIM lifecycle.
+- Current mobile security architectures mainly rely on the secrecy of mobile operators’ network authentication elements (i.e., the operator’s network access authentication algorithm and long-term secret-key credentials used for mutual authentication of users onto their mobile networks).
+Such information can be unexpectedly exposed via hacking attacks (e.g., state intelligence agencies or other actors) or accidental breaches during exchanges between mobile operators and their providers.
+This vulnerability can sometimes lead to communication spying, SIM cloning, and other unwanted activities.
+Should the mobile operator believe this sensitive data is compromised or is suspected of being compromised, it can be forced to change its network authentication algorithm and physically replace end-users SIM cards.
+Such actions are damaging to the user experience.
+They result in SIM card renewal costs, eventually leading to a loss of trust and the mobile operator's reputation.
+Hence mobile operators must maintain a cyber-resilient environment in case of an attack by restoring a trusted security level over the entire SIM lifecycle.